After wrapping up a seven-month beta period, Apple Music is now formally available on the web through the streaming service’s web app.

 “Apple Music for the Web is part of our wider overall strategy to bring Apple Music everywhere our customers are listening to music,” an Apple spokesperson told Digital Trends in 2019m when the company launched the beta version of the web app.

-Apple began to retire the iconic iTunes app earlier this year, and the software has been reborn within MacOS as Apple Music, Apple TV, and Apple
+Apple officially started the process of retiring the iconic iTunes app in 2019, and the software has been reborn within MacOS as Apple Music, Apple TV, and Apple

-Last week, Apple Music rolled out New Music Daily to keep subscribers updated with the new songs released by popular artists around the world.
+In fall 2019, Apple Music rolled out New Music Daily to keep subscribers updated with the new songs released by popular artists around the world.
 The feature offers subscribers a new playlist every day — not unlike Spotify’s own Daily Mixes.

 The streaming service also offers certain artists or albums that you can’t find on any other music streaming platform.
-For example, Dr. Dre’s albums Chronic and Compton can only be found on Apple Music.
+For example, Dr. Dre’s albums The Chronic and Compton can only be found on Apple Music.

-Apple Music offers about 50 million songs on demand, as well as live radio stations.
+Apple Music offers about 50 million songs on-demand, as well as live radio stations.
 The streaming service costs $10 per month.
 In comparison, Spotify has 30 million songs in its library and offers subscriptions for $10 a month, ad-free.

-- What is Apple Music?
-The streaming music service fully explained
+- What is Tidal?
+The hi-fi streaming music service fully explained

-- The best iPhone apps (February 2020)
+- The best music apps for iOS and Android

 - How to use Plex to manage and play all of your media, everywhere